 We use an investment grading system, which grades each debt investment on a scale of 1 to 5, to characterize and monitor our expected level of returns on the debt investments in our portfolio with 1 being the highest quality.
-See "Business-Investment Process-Loan and Compliance Administration."
-The following table shows the distribution of our outstanding debt investments on the 1 to 5 investment grading scale at fair value as of December 31, 2006 and December 31, 2005:
+See "Item 1.
+Business-Investment Process-Loan and Compliance Administration."
+The following table shows the distribution of our outstanding debt investments on the 1 to 5 investment grading scale at fair value as of December 31, 2007 and December 31, 2006:

-December 31, 2006 Decemb er 31, 2005
+December 31, 2007 December 31, 20 er 31, 2006

-(\$ in millions) Investments at Fair Value Percentage of Total Portfolio nents at Fair Value Percentage of Total Portfolio
+(in thousands) Investment Valu Percentage of Total Portfolio nents at Fair Value Percentage of Total Portfolio

 Investment Grading

-1 \$ 9.2 3.5% \$ 9.9 5.8%
+1 \$ 27.7 5.7% \$ 9.2 3.5%

-2 220.4 82.6 150.3 87.5
+2 341.6 70.9 220.4 82.6

-3 29.3 11.0 5.8 3.4
+3 103.4 21.4 29.3 11.0

-4 7.8 2.9 4.5 2.6
+4 9.4 2.0 7.8 2.9

-5 1.3 0.7
+5

-\$ 266.7 100.0% \$ 171.8 100.00%
+\$ 482.1 100.00% \$ 266.7 100.00%

-As of December 31, 2006, our investments had a weighted average investment grading of 2.14 as compared to 2.05 at December 31, 2005.
-Our policy is to reduce the grading on our portfolio companies as they approach the point in time when they will require additional equity capital.
+As of December 31, 2007, our investments had a weighted average investment grading of 2.20 as compared to 2.14 at December 31, 2006.
+Our policy is to lower the grading on our portfolio companies as they approach the point in time when they will require additional equity capital.
 Additionally, we may downgrade our portfolio companies if they are not meeting our financing criteria and their respective business plans.
-Various companies in our portfolio will require additional funding in the near term or have not met their business plans and have therefore been downgraded until the funding is complete or their operations improve.
-At December 31, 2006, eight portfolio companies have been graded at 3 and three portfolio companies have been graded 4 as compared to four and one portfolio companies, respectively, at December 31, 2005.
+Various companies in our portfolio will require additional funding in the near term or have not met their business plans and have therefore been downgraded until their funding is complete or their operations improve.
+At December 31, 2007, 15 portfolio companies were graded 3 and three portfolio companies were graded 4, as compared to eight and three portfolio companies, respectively, at December 31, 2006.

-At December 31, 2006, the weighted average yield to maturity of our loan obligations was approximately 12.64%, down slightly compared to 12.87% at December 31, 2005, attributed to expansion to both early stage companies and asset based financing offered to more mature companies seeking revolver type financing solutions.
-Yields to maturity are computed using interest rates as of December 31, 2006 and December 31, 2005 and include amortization of loan facility fees, commitment fees and market premiums or discounts over the expected life of the debt investments, weighted by their respective costs when averaged and are based on the assumption that all contractual loan commitments have been fully funded.
+The effective yield on our debt investments during the year was 12.8% and was attributed in part to interest charges and fees related to loan restructurings and acceleration of fee income recognition from early loan repayments.
+The overall weighted average yield to maturity of our loan obligations was approximately 12.70% at December 31, 2007, increased slightly compared to 12.64% at December 31, 2006, attributed to increased investments to both expansion- and established-stage companies and asset based financing offered to more mature companies seeking revolver type financing solutions.
+The weighted average yield to maturity is computed using the interest rates in effect at the inception of each of the loans, and includes amortization of the loan facility fees, commitment fees and market premiums or discounts over the expected life of the debt investments, weighted by their respective costs when averaged and based on the assumption that all contractual loan commitments have been fully funded and held to maturity.